-When Carrie and Doug moved into their new fixer-upper, they were faced with a practical problem and a faux wood solution.
+When Carrie and Doug moved into their new fixer-upper, they were faced with a pipe problem in the bathroom – and found a cost-effective solution.

 Doug and Carrie, from Wilmington, DE, love flipping houses.